Italian-American Dishes

 “Italian” Named Items (Grouped)

-§In Italy, the use of milk or heavy cream in pastas, aside from very small amounts, is considered passé.
+Milk and Cream: In Italy, the use of milk or heavy cream in pastas, aside from very small amounts, is considered passé.
 Cream sauces or cream-based sauces are rare and differ significantly in consistency from their Italian-American counterparts.
 Italians tend to view milk and cream as heavy foods that hinder digestion—hence why cappuccinos are not consumed after 11:00 am.
-This may be the result of the exceedingly high 72% lactose malabsorption rate in Italy, especially as milk and cream contain significantly higher lactose contents than cheese or gelato.
+This may be the result of the exceedingly high 72% lactose malabsorption rate in Italy, especially as milk and cream contain significantly higher lactose contents than cheese or gelato—especially Parmigiano Reggiano, which is naturally lactose-free.

-The addition of sugar to tomato sauces can likely be traced back to Southern Italian immigrants who were compensating for the less flavorful tomato varieties found in North America—varieties bred for uniform size, shape, and color, rather than flavor—which lack the intense sweetness and acidity of the tomatoes grown in Southern Italy, such as the Piennolo del Vesuvio, Pomodoro di Pachino, San Marzano dell'Agro Sarnese-Nocerino, and others.
+#Sugar in Tomato Sauces: The addition of sugar to Italian-Amerian tomato sauces can likely be traced back to Southern Italian immigrants who were compensating for the less flavorful fresh and canned tomato varieties found in North America—varieties bred for uniform size, shape, and color, rather than flavor—which lack the intense sweetness and flavor of the tomatoes grown in Southern Italy, such as the Piennolo del Vesuvio, Pomodoro di Pachino, San Marzano dell'Agro Sarnese-Nocerino, and others.